Decoders

 The relationship between errors and syndromes is captured mathematically by the parity check matrix.
 Each row of this matrix represents a stabilizer measurement, while each column represents a possible error.
 When we multiply an error pattern by this matrix, we get the syndrome that would result from those errors.

-Below, we’ll show how to use CUDA-Q QEC to construct a multi-round parity check matrix and a custom error correction code for the circuit-level noise model experiment in Python:
+Below, we demonstrate how to use CUDA-Q QEC to construct a multi-round parity check matrix for an error correction code under a circuit-level noise model in Python:

 import cudaq